AradhyaSharma31/Minflash-Backend/README.md

 - **User Authentication**: JWT-based authentication and OTP email verification.
 - **Flashcard & Set Management**: CRUD operations for flashcards and flashcard sets.
+- **Folder Management**: Users can organize sets by adding them to relevant folders.
+- **Category Management**: Users can select category for their sets and request new category.
+- **Admin**: Admin can implement requested categories and delete existing ones.
 - **Spaced Repetition System (SRS)**: Tracks and manages the review process for flashcards.
 - **Profile Customization**: Manage user profile data including profile image upload.
 - **API Documentation**: API routes for interacting with the frontend.